Daniel MacPherson: Career

 In 2011, MacPherson returned to hosting season 11 of Dancing with the Stars in the first half of the year, before filming a new "Australian Western" style show, called Wild Boys based around Bushrangers.
 MacPherson played the lead role and the show's protagonist, Jack Keenan and starred alongside Zoe Ventoura.
 Wild Boys premiered to strong ratings of 1.67 million viewers.
 This was not to last, and in November 2011, the Seven Network chose not to make a second season of the show.
 In 2013 MacPherson played the lead role of Whit in Shane Abbess's sci fi feature film Infini.
-Macpherson's performance in the lead role was universally praised for its intensity.
-MacPherson and Abbess re-united in 2015 for another science fiction film, SFV1, with MacPherson starring alongside US actor Kellan Lutz.
-In February 2015, it was announced that MacPherson had landed the role of Arion in MTV's upcoming fantasy drama series The Shannara Chronicles.
+In 2014, MacPherson resigned from Dancing with the Stars to focus on his film career; his replacement was comedian Shane Bourne.
+MacPherson and Abbess reunited in 2015 for another science fiction film, SFV1, with MacPherson starring alongside American actor Kellan Lutz.

+In February 2015, it was announced that MacPherson had landed the role of Arion in MTV's fantasy drama series The Shannara Chronicles.
+He also appeared in the crime series APB.
 MacPherson appeared in a documentary special celebrating Neighbours 30th anniversary titled Neighbours 30th: The Stars Reunite, which aired in Australia and the UK in March 2015.
-In 2014, MacPherson resigned from Dancing with the Stars to focus on his film career; his replacement was comedian Shane Bourne.

 In 2016, MacPherson was a fill-in co-host on The Project with Carrie Bickmore.
+From 2017, he starred as Samuel Wyatt in the action series Strike Back.
+He also made appearances in feature films The Osiris Child (2016) and A Wrinkle in Time (2018).

-In 2023, MacPherson appeared in the thriller play 2:22 A Ghost Story in Melbourne.
-He starred in a touring production of The Woman In Black, alongside John Waters in May 2024.
-He also appeared in the action film Land of Bad.
+MacPherson played restaurateur Anton Pooley in the 2019 Nine Network drama series Bad Mothers.
+In 2022, he appeared in Russell Crowe's directorial debut Poker Face.
+The following year, he appeared in the thriller play 2:22 A Ghost Story in Melbourne.
+He also starred in a touring production of The Woman In Black, alongside John Waters in May 2024.
+That same year, he appeared in the action film Land of Bad, followed by a lead role in the 2026 sports action thriller Beast, alongside Crowe.
+MacPherson received the script in 2023 and underwent training in boxing, Muay Thai and Jiu Jitsu.
+He also gained 10kg of muscle for the role of MMA fighter Patton James.